Velsicol Chemical Corporation (Hardeman County)

 The PRP also completed upgrades to the cap for OU-2.

 In 2008, EPA began a soil vapor extraction (SVE) pilot study for the southwest disposal area at the site.
-EPA will use information from the pilot study to determine if full-scale SVE is suitable as a cleanup option for the site.
+The results of the pilot study indicated that full-scale SVE is suitable as a cleanup option for OU-2.

 Remedy performance evaluations found the ground water treatment system was not containing ground water and waste was leaching from the landfill and discharging to nearby surface water.
 EPA has suspended ground water treatment and begun to evaluate alternative cleanup options to address ground water contamination.